yongmenglee/yongmenglee.github.io/_posts/2020-07-06-bellman-equation.md

 ---
-title: "Bellman Equation"
+title: "Bellman Equation: How to Derive?"
 tag: formula
 show_edit_on_github: false
 ---

 In this article, we will perform the derivation of Bellman equation for both state-value and action-value functions.
+Then, we will go through a simple Grid World example on using Bellman equation to obtain the value of each state.

 <!--more-->